 “We don’t want to see anyone.”
 Armyn had said, dishevelled.
 After the ceremony both went home, and had not come out since.
 The only person who had dared to visit was Lupen.

 “I don’t like what you’re implying,” Armyn said, eyes narrowing down, “you can’t come here everyday.”

-Armyn was upset.
-"You saying I can't help my own?
-A curse has befallen our family and you're making things worse with your accusations!"
-The centenarian pushed forward and whispered, "it's the Ilk," Armyn said through closed teeth, “it meant for us to fail.
+“A curse has befallen us!”
+Armyn pushed forward and whispered through closed teeth, “it’s Vol, it meant for this to happen.
 Don’t you see?
-It shook the ground and made me harm Mago!
-OH...
-I will die with this pain in my flesh."
+It shook the ground, and made me harm my child!
+Oh!
+I will die with this pain in my flesh…”

-Lupen stood next to The Ear, although from here the ear looked like a giant fuzzy plant, dark on the outside and pink on the inside.
-Once in a while the ear would twist, the Voice caressed it gently, in an attempt to calm the creature.
+Lupen stood next to The Ear, which looked like a giant fuzzy plant, dark on the outside and pink on the inside.
+Once in a while the ear would twist, the Voice caressed it, in an attempt to calm the giant.
 There was little shelter on the head, nothing to keep the sand from grinding you down.
-Lupin's head had a scarf, and the shoulders bore a thick cloak, this of course did not rival the Ilk's physiological adaptations.
-The beast eyes were cloudy, a third eyelid drew across them and acted as a protective curtain.
-A lot of particles lay trapped in the beast's eyelashes too, they too did a good job of keeping the vision clear.
-All of those tiny specks looked like insects trapped in a web.
+Lupen wore a scarf and a thick cloak.
+Vol’s eyes were cloudy, a third eyelid drew across them and acted as a protective curtain, a lot of particles lay trapped in its eyelashes too, they did a good job of keeping the vision clear.
+The tiny specks looked like insects trapped in a web.
 Their thick coats insulated them from the intense heat radiated from desert sand, and their gait and wide feet help them to walk without sinking.

 “You should be Voice Mago, not me.”

 “I mean it.
 Vol keeps correcting my Ilken.
 It’s embarrassing.”